OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 If you have any questions about this Privacy Policy, please contact us here or via mail at PO Box 7775 ECM 86600, San Francisco, CA 94120, United States or email at privacy@couchsurfing.com.

-In addition, EU and Swiss members can direct privacy-related inquiries or complaints to safeharbor@couchsurfing.com.
+In addition, EU members can direct privacy-related inquiries or complaints to privacy@couchsurfing.com.
 If you do not receive timely acknowledgment of your inquiry or complaint, or if your inquiry or complaint is not satisfactorily addressed by Couchsurfing, you can refer your inquiry or complaint to TRUSTe, fax it to +1 415-520-3420, or mail it to TRUSTe Safe Harbor Compliance Department, 835 Market Street, Suite 800, Box 137, San Francisco, CA 94103, United States.
 If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of the company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
+If neither Couchsurfing nor TRUSTe resolves your complaint, you may have the option of engaging in binding arbitration through the Privacy Shield Panel.
 For information about TRUSTe or the operation of TRUSTe’s dispute resolution process, click here or request this information from TRUSTe by using the contact information provided above.
 The TRUSTe dispute resolution process shall be conducted in English.
+Couchsurfing is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).